AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. todo:: Document which attributes supports automatic wildcard expansion?

-* :attr:`~pkgdef.variants` is implemented as an early bound attribute, and uses :ref:`requirements-expansion` to dynamically define the variant requirements.
-Even though only the :attr:`~pkgdef.requires` and related attributes natively expand wildcards, you can still use the :func:`~rez.package_py_utils.expand_requires` function yourself, as illustrated here.
+* :attr:`variants` is implemented as an early bound attribute, and uses :ref:`requirements-expansion` to dynamically define the variant requirements.
+Even though only the :attr:`requires` and related attributes natively expand wildcards, you can still use the :func:`~rez.package_py_utils.expand_requires` function yourself, as illustrated here.
 * A ``_version`` function has been defined, and its return value stored into the ``__version`` variable.
-  This is done because two other early binding attributes. :attr:`~pkgdef.version` and :attr:`~pkgdef.tools` use this value, and we avoid calling the function twice.
+  This is done because two other early binding attributes. :attr:`version` and :attr:`tools` use this value, and we avoid calling the function twice.
 Both ``_version`` and ``__version`` are later stripped from the package, because one is a normal function, and the other has double leading underscores.
 * An arbitrary attribute ``_bin_path`` has been defined, and implemented as an early bound attribute.
-  The :attr:`~pkgdef.commands` function then uses this value.
-In this example, it was far better to take this approach than the alternative of running the python subprocess in the :attr:`~pkgdef.commands` function.
+  The :attr:`commands` function then uses this value.
+In this example, it was far better to take this approach than the alternative of running the python subprocess in the :attr:`commands` function.
 Doing that would have been very costly, since commands are executed every time a new environment is created (and launching a subprocess is slow).
 Instead, here we take this cost at build time, and cache the result into the package attribute.